 - Are physically active for sustained periods of time.

 - Lead healthy, active lives.

-We follow Letters and Sounds Phonic scheme in the Early Years Foundation Stage and Key Stage 1.
+We follow Little Wandle Letters and Sounds Systematic Synthetic Phonics programme (SSP) in the Early Years Foundation Stage and Key Stage 1.

 The programmes of study for reading at key stages 1 and 2 consist of two dimensions: